M.S. in Literacy Education FAQs

 Get answers to all your questions about the M.S. in literacy education program.

-If you have additional questions, please contact the program director or the Office of Graduate Admissions.
+If you have additional questions, please contact the program director or the Office of Transfer and Graduate Admissions.

 Two professional certificates are available through the Master of Science in Literacy: Birth-Grade 6 and Grades 5-12.
 The certificate you earn depends upon the program you matriculate in and courses you take.